 1953 - The Queen's Coronation: The Official Souvenir Album by Caroline de Guitaut.
 An illustrated souvenir album with newly commissioned photographs of the coronation gown, the Diamond Diadem, and many other jewels and ceremonial garments from the coronation.

 The Little Princesses by Marion Crawford.
 An account of the childhood of Queen Elizabeth II and her sister, Princess Margaret, written by their governess, whom the princesses affectionately called "Crawfie."
 The royal family are said to have ostracized Crawford for writing this book.

 Dolls for the Princesses: The Story of France and Marianne by Faith Eaton.
-About two dolls which were given to future queen Elizabeth II and Princess Margaret in 1938 as an expression of the Entente Cordiale between Great Britain and France.
-Eaton describes the events leading up to the presentation of the dolls, their creation, and the preparation of their wardrobes.
+About two dolls given to Elizabeth and Margaret in 1938.
 70 photographs and illustrations, 50 in color.

 The Queen and Di: The Untold Story by Ingrid Seward.
 We all know they didn't get along.
 But was the queen really a cold and unforgiving mother-in-law?
 Not according to this book, which claims the queen did her best to welcome Diana into the royal family.

 Step Aside for Royalty: Treasured Memories of the Royal Household by Eileen Parker.
 A memoir about the early years of Queen Elizabeth II's marriage, written by the wife of Prince Philip's personal secretary.
 This is an abridged edition; the original version was published in 1982.